 - Check your User Manager.
 Are you intending to bring them all over?
 Is there clean up required?
 Perhaps Super Administrators that no longer should have access or spam users that need to be deleted?
 Are you using some kind of third-party extension to enhance User Profiles?
 This part needs careful planning.
 Especially if the user data changes frequently.

-- Are there new features of Joomla that you wish to use, like Access Control Levels (ACLs), tags?
+- Are there new features of Joomla that you wish to use, like Access Control Levels (ACLs), tags, workflows, or custom fields?
 If so, start planning for that now.
 Planning ACLs is cautious business.
 Being thorough is very important.

 - Make a list of all third-party extensions in use.
 This includes components, modules, plugins, languages, and templates.
-You may use the Third-Party Extension Inventory Worksheet or just copy/paste them into a document for reference if you’d like.
+You may copy/paste them from the Manage page into a document for reference if you’d like.
 A piece of paper and a pen will suffice.
 Include if these extensions are used heavily, moderately, hardly ever, or not at all.

 - Determine whether the third-party extensions you rely on are ready for the version of Joomla you are migrating to.

 - Determine if you really need all the extensions you are using.
 Could it be that Joomla 4 has built in features that could eliminate the use of a third-party extension?